 - Make sure you handle your dentures with care so that you don’t accidentally bend or break them.

 - If anything feels loose or uncomfortable, see your dentist.
 They can assess the issue and help resolve it.

 - See your dentist for regular hygiene checkups and cleanings.
 The dentist will check your mouth and gums for any issues, as well as examine and professionally clean your dentures.

 The team at Advanced Dental Practices is here to answer your questions

-Dr. Ross Palioca and his associates at Advanced Dental Practices in Wrentham, MA are experts in dental technologies such as dentures to replace missing teeth.
+Dr. Rawat and his associates at Advanced Dental Practices in Wrentham, MA are experts in dental technologies such as dentures to replace missing teeth.
 If you are missing one or more teeth, they can consult with you about the best treatment for your unique situation, taking into account the health of your other teeth, your budget, and your desired end results.
 They provide comprehensive care during the consultation, treatment, and follow-up stages and will ensure that you know how to properly care for your dentures or other dental restorations so that they last as long as possible and any future oral health complications are avoided.
-Call Dr. Palioca at (508) 456-7111 today to schedule your consultation!
+Call Dr. Rawat at (508) 456-7111 today to schedule your consultation!